 I wonder what this achieves even for the police.
 How many times has a resultant search actually revealed anything.
 It would seem sensible that real terrorists would hardly carry any incriminating evidence whilst out photographing.
-All this nasty policy
+All this nasty

-does is make people hate the police even more.
+policy does is make people hate the police even more.
 Surely not a good thing for Britain's security.

 Reuben Powell is an unlikely terrorist.
 A white, middle-aged, middle-class artist, he has been photographing and drawing life around the capital's Elephant & Castle for 25 years.

 With a studio near the 1960s shopping centre at the heart of this area in south London, he is a familiar figure and is regularly seen snapping and sketching the people and buildings around his home.
-But to the policemen who arrested him last week his
+But to the policemen who arrested him last week

-photographing of the old HMSO print works close to the local police station posed an unacceptable security risk.
+his photographing of the old HMSO print works close to the local police station posed an unacceptable security risk.

 The car skidded to a halt like something out of Starsky & Hutch and this officer jumped out very dramatically and said 'what are you doing?'
-I told him I was photographing the building and he said he was going to search me under the Anti-Terrorism
+I told him I was photographing the building and he said he was going to search me under the

-Act, he recalled.
+Anti-Terrorism Act, he recalled.

 For Powell, this brush with the law resulted in five hours in a cell after police seized the lock-blade knife he uses to sharpen his pencils.
-His release only came after the intervention of the local MP, Simon Hughes, but not before he was handcuffed and
+His release only came after the intervention of the local MP, Simon Hughes, but not before he was

-his genetic material stored permanently on the DNA database.
+handcuffed and his genetic material stored permanently on the DNA database.

 But Powell's experience is far from uncommon.
-Every week photographers wielding their cameras in public find themselves on the receiving end of warnings either by police, who stop them under the trumped up justification of Section 44 of the Terrorism Act
+Every week photographers wielding their cameras in public find themselves on the receiving end of warnings either by police, who stop them under the trumped up justification of Section 44 of the

-2000, or from over-eager officials who believe that photography in a public area is somehow against the law.
+Terrorism Act 2000, or from over-eager officials who believe that photography in a public area is somehow against the law.

 Groups from journalists to trainspotters have found themselves on the receiving end of this unwanted attention, with many photographers now fearing that their job or hobby could be under threat.

 Yet, according to the Association of Chief Police Officers, the law is straightforward.
 Police officers may not prevent someone from taking a photograph in public unless they suspect criminal or terrorist intent.
-Their powers are strictly regulated by
+Their powers are strictly

-a spokeswoman said.
+in public places, a spokeswoman said.

 But still the harassment goes on.
 Philip Haigh, the business editor of Rail magazine, said the bullying of enthusiasts on railway platforms has become an unwelcome fact of life in Britain: It is a problem that doesn't ever seem to go away.
-We get
+We

-complaints from railway photographers all the time that they are told to stop what they are doing, mainly by railway staff but also by the police.
+get complaints from railway photographers all the time that they are told to stop what they are doing, mainly by railway staff but also by the police.
 It usually results in an apologetic letter from a rail company .